 Women from all backgrounds are at risk in our current maternal mortality crisis.
-However, women of color, particularly Black women, face an exceptionally high risk for a traumatic and even deadly birth according to a 2017 report by the Centers for Disease Control.
+However, women of color, and particularly Black women, face an exceptionally high risk for a traumatic and even deadly birth according to reports by the Centers for Disease Control.

 In many areas of the U.S., Black women are dying from childbirth at rates comparable to developing nations, the World Health Organization reports.
 New York City, for example, reports Black women are as much as 12 times more likely to die from childbirth-related causes according to a report put out by the city.

 Latino and Asian people also face high childbirth risks.
 But for Black women, there seems to be a relationship uniquely influenced by toxic stress regardless of income and education — with a 2020 report from the CDC noting 37.1 maternal deaths per 100,000 live births (compared to 14.7 for non-hispanic white patients).

 In the last few years, there has finally been increasing focus on the long-term effects of prolonged exposure to racism, including the way it affects one’s birth experience.

 What is behind the disparity in care?